SBUX SHAREHOLDER ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Starbucks Corporation Investors With Substantial Losses Have Opportunity To L...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-30, 2024 (GLOBE NEWSWIRE) -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Starbucks Corporation (“Starbucks” or“the Company”) (NASDAQ: SBUX) and certain of its officers.
+NEW YORK, Sept.
+2, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Starbucks Corporation ("Starbucks" or "the Company") (NASDAQ: SBUX ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Starbucks securities between November 2, 2023, and April 30, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/SBUX .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Starbucks securities between November 2, 2023, and April 30, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/SBUX .

 Case Details